I have a challenge for you:

 So do you find yourself freaking out over things you see on TV/Film?
 Since having a kid, I certainly have.
 I few years ago, I went with another Dad friend to the cinema to see giant robo-monster-fest Pacific Rim, because our wives weren’t interested in vast monsters having fucking smackdowns with giant robo-avatars for some crazy, woman-based reason.
 In one scene, a very young girl is left alone and orphaned comes face-to-face with a giant crab monster.
 Funny though that image is out of context (RRRAAAAAH!
 CRAB MONSTER!!!), at that moment both I and my chum felt instinctively horribly scared for that little girl and it bothered us.
 I saw a much more disturbing scene in the recent and superb Under The Skin, where a baby is left alone and screaming in distress on a windy beach after the parents are killed.
 That really fucked with my head – of course it was supposed to, and was a brilliant and effective scene, but I still couldn’t get the image from my mind for days afterwards.
 Dammit, I got upset by the PC game Bioshock, because it featured scenes of struggling children.
 OK, they were demonic children, and as a player, you were sort of curing them of their demony-ness, but still, it got to me.

 The thing is, before kids, I wouldn’t have had the same empathy for the children in distress.
 I mean, I would have felt bad, but crucially nowhere near as disturbed, so personally engaged.
 It’s not that I’ve only just developed empathy in the last few years, but because I never knew or appreciated the fear that is entrenched in society.
 We’re irrevocably changed.
 We know, with hindsight, that children were abused on a wide scale for decades; that institutions that were set up to care for children were riddled with abuse.
 We know that trusted TV entertainers were perverts, and that the Catholic Church actively sought to suppress news of paedophiles in the priesthood.
 Systematic abuse went on in schools and sports clubs, and the authorities turned blind eyes to it, and ignored countless cases of child exploitation and cruelty.
 Abuse was the cause of a great hush, the silent acceptance.
-People tolerated the jokes about schoolgirls, and the imagery of horny teenagers as a sop to dirty old men.
+People tolerated the jokes about schoolgirls, and the imagery of horny teenage nymphs in short skirts as a sop to dirty old men.
 These gags were on prime-time television.
 This harmless fun was a tacit acceptance that it went on by the multitude.
 How could we have allowed it?
 Those victims are now today’s parents.
 We don’t want that mindset to return.

 We fear for our children, constantly.
 We cannot let them out of our sight.
 We keep them inside the home where, ironically, they’re statistically more likely to suffer a serious accident.